asval211/movie_recommendations/README.md

 ![graph6](./images/inception_update.PNG)

 We imported the Surprise library to find the RMSE for our Baseline Model and our Final Model.
-Our best RMSE score came from the Singular Value Decomposition (SVD) model where the RMSE = 0.8715.
+Our best RMSE score from the Baseline Model came from the Singular Value Decomposition (SVD) model where the RMSE = 0.8715.
 Our best RMSE score from the Final Model came from the Singular Value Decomposition (SVD) model where the RMSE = 0.7877.

 ## Next Steps
 One idea we would like to pursue in the future is to make a recommendation system model based on movie tags.
 You would use this model to figure out the correlation between tags for movies with similar tags and use that information to output movie recommendations based on how similar the tags are to each other.
 We used a small dataset from MovieLens to create our movie recommendation system model and we want to use a bigger dataset so we can include more movies for improved performance.
 Achieving this may require using a computer that can handle more storage or figuring out a solution to free up storage on our current computers.
 We also want to find the demographics of each user so we can better predict which movies they will want to watch next.